top of page

 .

 All the materials I use are professional grade and acid-free.
 I favour Faber-Castell graphite pencils, Faber-Castell Polychromos, Caran d'Ache Luminance and Pablo coloured pencils.
-These brands have highly concentrated lightfast pigments to guarantee your portrait is preserved for many years to come.
+These brands have highly concentrated lightfast pigments to guarantee your portrait is preserved for a lifetime, provided it is suitably framed.
 I use a range of high quality papers such as Legion Stonehenge, Bristol, Clairefontaine pastelmat and Grafix drafting film.

 MATERIALS